maanmehta/TreeHsBeginAndro_StormyWeather/README.md

 4. Displays 7-day forecast
 5. Displays hourly forecast
 6. Displays current location in a Google Map view and the nearest address determined using reverse GeoCoding

+## About this document
+Purpose of this document is to provide:
+ - a detailed overview of functionality provided by this app,
+ - detailed technical design for important features

 # Main Screens / Activities